gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 3. > Consider dropping the .keys() usage.

-    Technically correct suggestion.
-A real nitpick as the bot categorized. :)
+    Technically correct suggestion but a super nitpick.

 4. > improve assertion clarity ...
 Using a more specific regex pattern would
    > make the test's expected behavior more explicit.

-    The suggested test improvement is valid but also a real nitpick. :)
+    The suggested test improvement is valid, but also a super nitpick.

 ## Human review feedback on the initial version